riyafarsule01/Titanic_dataset/README.md

-### 🖼️ Key Visualizations- Visuals were key to identifying the story within the data.
+### 🖼️ Key Visualizations- Visuals were key to identifying the story within the data:

 Survival Rate by Passenger Class This chart clearly shows the survival disparity between the classes.